lzung/youtube_trends/README.md

 The dashboard is deployed on Render.
 You can view and interact with the app by [clicking here](https://youtube-trend-visualizer.onrender.com/).

+## License

+`youtube_trends` was created by Lauren Zung.
+It is licensed under the terms of the MIT license.

 ## References

 Youtube.
 (2023).
 YouTube Trending Video Dataset (updated daily) [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/5003820